Tatekii/Siyn-s-Space/英语/新概念第三册/Pre-unit Test.md

 Give the correct form of the verbs in parentheses:

 1. If they __ (not bring) to the surface soon they may lose their lives.
+	>If they **are not brought** to the surface soon, they may lose their lives.
 2. If explosives are used, vibrations __ (cause) the roof of the mine to collapse.
+	>If explosives are used, vibrations **will cause** the roof of the mine to collapse.
 3. If there had not been a hard layer of rock beneath the soil, they __ (complete) the job in a few hours.
+	>If there had not been a hard layer of rock beneath the soil, they **would have completed** the job in a few hours.

 ### _j_ Give the correct form of the verbs in parentheses: